What is a DUA?

 - If approved, the Provider will either provide you with a draft DUA (this can be a document or online version) for review and signature by the appropriate Negotiating Office, or ask that Harvard provide a draft DUA.

-- Whether Harvard or the Provider is drafting the DUA, you will submit your request to the Negotiating Office through the DUA-Agreements System.
-You can access the Agreements System by logging in with your HarvardKey.
+- Whether Harvard or the Provider is drafting the DUA, you will submit your request to the Negotiating Office through the DUA-Agreements Application.
+You can access the Application by logging in with your HarvardKey.

 You can create a new request by clicking “Create Agreement”, and entering your project’s information into the online forms.
 The prompts and number of questions you are asked may change based on the answers you provide.
 The System will direct you as to where to attach relevant information and documentation, for example: